nilx/RASP/README.md

 * hardware : Raspberry Pi 2 Model B
 * OS & distro : Raspbian
-* deliverables:
+* expected deliverables:
   * raspbian-ua-netinst config and post-install scripts
   * presets for BBE and BBA
+  * RDP client?
+  * VPN setup?
-  * desktop/browser with links to essential resources
+  * desktop/browser links to essential resources
   * update and reinstall scripts
   * SD image

+## Usage

+* download and copy the raspbian-ua-netinst image to you SD card
+* copy `./boot` files to the boot partition
+* insert in your RasPi; plug to network. power up. wait....
+* when it stops blinking red, tha base install is done
+* next: chef post-install setup

 ## Todo

 * minimal test with browser and citrix client
-* offload post-install config to Chef
 * update via chef or reinstall via respbian-ua-netinst with trustable access to update/reinstall scripts and config
-* use Raspbian Stretch?
-* use own mirror
+* use own mirror?
-* locale setup to EN_US
-* TZ setup from geoip (via gnome?)?
 * disable SSH (few people will update their passwd)
-* VPN config
-* GPIO reboot script
-* GP6/RUN reset hardware support
+* GPIO reboot script, GP6/RUN hardware reset
-* internal design for casing
+* source design for casing
-* internal sourcing of good power supplies and SD with standard image
+* source supply chain for good power supplies and SD with standard image